mrrusof/mrrusof.github.io/_posts/2016-02-19-captured-wise-men.markdown

 When the wise men are imprisoned, we learn two restrictions on the answer.
-One rule is that there are either 5 or 8 cities in the kingdom.
+One restriction is that there are either 5 or 8 cities in the kingdom.
-The other rule is that the answer is the sum of what each wise man sees.
+The other restriction is that the answer is the sum of what each wise man sees.
 The following table illustrates feasible solutions to the problem.

 ```asciidoc